 Python, like all other programming languages, gives the user the possibility of running pieces of code only when a specific condition is met.
 This is done through IF statements, which evaluate a proposition and execute the next chunk of code based on whether that proposition was true or false. let's see an example of an IF statement:

-print("x is smaller than y")
+x=3 y=5 if x<y: print("x is smaller than y") else: print("x is greater than y")

 x is smaller than y